bips-hb/MissARF/README.md

-## Imputation benchmark for comparing MissARF with other imputation algorithms
-This repository contains the code for the simulation study and real data example in the paper "Missing value imputation with adversarial random forests -- MissARF" by P. Golchian, J. Kapar, D. Watson, M. Wright

 # Imputation benchmarks
+This repository contains the code for the simulation study and real data example in the paper "Missing value imputation with adversarial random forests -- MissARF" by P. Golchian, J. Kapar, D. Watson, M. Wright.
+It compares MissARF with other state-of-the-art imputation algorithms.

 Setup for benchmark
 * setup.R - Required packages and scripts
 * problems.R - Setup data